is a a Self-Insert Fic

 ...Common sense apparently betrayed me, because I just threw the shield at her head.
 Wait, did it hit?
 Awesome!
 Get it back before I die.

-Nice Job Breaking It, Hero: Saving Emmeryn might have seemed like the morally righteous thing to do (and Cameron lists off several reasons it would be helpful in the long run rather than acting For The Greater Good), but it definitely had negative consequences, as several people who weren't meant to die did due to Gangrel's army not being as demoralised (Anna among them).
+- Nice Job Breaking It, Hero: Saving Emmeryn might have seemed like the morally righteous thing to do (and Cameron lists off several reasons it would be helpful in the long run rather than acting For The Greater Good), but it definitely had negative consequences, as several people who weren't meant to die did due to Gangrel's army being larger than in canon (due to not suffering quite the level of desertion her sacrifice inspired).
 Julian also seriously starts wondering whether Emmeryn being in charge would be a good thing regarding the war with Valm, after seeing how aggrieved she is by the casualties of the Ylisse/Plegia conflict.